Subgroup decomposition in $\text{Out}(F_n)$, Part III: Weak attraction theory: The nonattracting subgroup system

-\textbf{Notation for the nonattracting subgroup system.} We use various notations in various contexts.
-Before Corollary~\ref{CorNAIndOfPM} we will use the notation $\A_\na(\Lambda^+_\phi)$ for the subgroup system, presuming from the start what we shall eventually show in Corollary~\ref{CorNAWellDefined} regarding its independence from the choice of a \ct\ representative, but leaving open for a while the issue of whether it depends on the choice of $\pm$ sign.
+For the nonattracting subgroup system we shall use various notations in various contexts.
+The notation $\A_\na(\Lambda^+_\phi)$ is used from the start, presuming immediately what we shall eventually show in Corollary~\ref{CorNAWellDefined} regarding its independence from the choice of a \ct\ representative, but leaving open for a while the issue of whether it depends on the choice of $\pm$ sign.
 After the latter independence is established in Corollary~\ref{CorNAIndOfPM} we will switch over to the notation $\A_\na(\Lambda^\pm_\phi)$.
 When we wish to emphasize dependence on $\phi$ we sometimes use the notation $\A_\na(\Lambda^\pm;\phi)$ or $\A_\na(\Lambda^+;\phi)$; and when we wish to de-emphasize this dependence we sometimes use $\A_\na(\Lambda^\pm)$ or $\A_\na(\Lambda^+)$.